 Why this retraction?
 My Clysma Red Sea crossing proposal suffered a "fatal flaw", I could NOT adequately account for the bible's statement that after leaving Succoth or Egyptian Tjeku in Wadi Tumilat, they encamped at Etham IN THE EDGE OF THE WILDERNESS.
 Naville (1885), Hoffmeier (1996) and Kitchen (2003) had their "wits about them" and realized CORRECTLY Etham had to be near the east end of Tumilat and near Timsah.
 I finally, after many years of resistance (and "denial"), came to "realize" (and face the facts) that the distance was just too great between Tjeku/Succoth in Tumilat and Suez/Clysma for Etham to be "at or near" Suez/Clysma.

-Hoffmeier (1996) and Kitchen (2003) have suggested that ALL the Lakes of the Isthmus of Suez, Ballah, Timsah and the two Bitter lakes, as well as the Gulfs of Suez and Aqaba may have been ALL SUBSUMED under the apellative "Yam Suph" and that although this meant initially "Sea of Reeds," it may also have been punned into the Hebrew Suph, "to terminate", as in Pharaoh's termination.
+Hoffmeier (1996) and Kitchen (2003) have suggested that ALL the Lakes of the Isthmus of Suez, Ballah, Timsah and the two Bitter lakes, as well as the Gulfs of Suez and Aqaba may have been ALL SUBSUMED under the apellative "Yam Suph" and that although this meant initially "Sea of Reeds," it may also have been punned into the Hebrew Suph, "to terminate," as in Pharaoh's termination.
 I NOW find myself in agreement with them.

 "If the term suph is related to Egyptian twf(y)- and I think this is virtually certain...then yam suph may have been the Hebrew for the proper name p3 twfy, a marshy region of the eastern delta.
 Alternately, yam suph in the exodus narratives may be simply be a descriptive term that could have applied to any marshy lakes in the Isthmus of Suez.